wwwinters/MSDS-670-Week-5-Assignment/README.md

-# MSDS 670 Data Visualization Week 5 Matplotlib Part I Assignment
+# MSDS 670 Data Visualization Week 5 and 6 Matplotlib Part I and II Assignment
 -------------------------------------------------------------------------------
 The field of data science is always evolving and its roles span from data engineering to data analysis and AI/ML.
 Understanding salary trends in this field is crucial for job seekers and employers to make decisions.
 In this analysis I will explore which data science area earns the most money in USD, what countries pay the most and does the size of the company make a different in annual salary?